Associate Research Scientist in Epidemiology (Environmental Health Sciences)

 Dr. Lan received her M.D. at Weifang Medical University and her Ph.D. in molecular epidemiology at the Chinese Academy of Preventive Medicine in Beijing, as part of a joint training program with the United States Environmental Protection Agency and University of North Carolina at Chapel Hill, and received her MPH at Johns Hopkins University.

 Leon Robertson is a sociologist/epidemiologist.
 He has conducted research on medical care delivery, the epidemiology of injuries and the effects of various injury prevention and control efforts.
 The feedback of vehicle use on increased greenhouse gas emissions, resultant warming and increased vehicle use is the subject of his latest research.
+During 2020, he switched to COVID-19 research and found that negative test results are associated with increased spread of the SARS-CoV-2 virus, apparently due to behavior after receiving a negative test. .

 Dr. Rothman received an A.B. in biochemistry and molecular biology at Harvard College and an M.D. at Northwestern University.
 At The Johns Hopkins University, he received training in internal medicine, occupational and environmental medicine, and epidemiology.
 Dr. Rothman joined the NCI in 1990.
 His research focuses on using biologic markers of exposure, early biologic effect, and genetic susceptibility in epidemiologic studies of occupational and environmental causes of cancer.
 Dr. Rothman received the PHS Achievement Medal for research on cancer biomarkers and the Commendation Medal for studies of benzene.
 He is the author of more than 450 publications.